lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 **Results**

 A simple mediation model examined the degree to which cultural mistrust mediated the effect of racial microaggressions on psychological well-being.
-Using the *lavaan* package (v 0.6-7) in R, coefficients for the each path, the indirect effect, and total effects were calculated.
-The effect of covariate, anxiety, was mapped onto both the mediator and dependent variable.
-These values are presented in Table 3 and illustrated in Figure 3.
-Results suggested that  of the variance in cultural mistrust and  of the variance in well-being were accounted for by the model.
-Supporting the notion of a mediated model, there was a statistically significant indirect effect ($B$ = -0.776, $p$ = 0.007, CI95 -1.380 to -0.226) in combination with a  non-significant direct effect ($B$ = 0.131, $p$ = 0.785, CI95 -0.863 to	1.070).
-Curiously, though, the total effect ($B$ = -0.646, $p$ = 0.110, CI95 -1.512	to 0.035) was also non-significant.
+Using the *lavaan* package (v 0.6-16) in R, coefficients for the each path, the indirect effect, and total effects were calculated.
+The effect of covariate, anxiety, was mapped onto both the mediator and dependent 36% of the variance in cultural mistrust and 35% of the variance in well-being were accounted for by the model.
+Supporting the notion of a mediated model, there was a statistically significant indirect effect $(B = -.220, SE = 0.075, p = 0.004, 95CI[-0.383,-0.090])$ in combination with a  non-significant direct effect $(B = -0.219, p = 0.126)$ and a statistically significant $(B = -0.440, p < 0.001)$.

 ## Residual and Related Questions...